Attestation

 attestationPublicKey

-The attestationPublicKey is the public key that you provide which is used to encrypt the attestation document.
+The attestationPublicKey is the public key that you provide that is used to encrypt the attestation document.
 The attestationPublicKey is part of the user-data file.
 Encrypting the attestation document is optional.

 Decrypting the attestation document